 Partisans of the Left and the Right don’t have much in common lately, except for a hunch that somebody is ripping them off.
 They feel ill used by a shady alliance of faceless financiers, complaisant politicians, and willful members of the news media, all of whom are alleged to have foisted a destructive agenda of unfettered trade and open borders upon the United States.
 The beneficiaries were the elites, or the “globalists,” or any of the other tags for nebulous forces beyond parochial control; supposedly, they hollowed out Main Street to enrich themselves.
 But when the economic destruction wrought by their agenda attained critical mass, social and political turmoil was the result: The 2008 financial crisis caused ordinary Americans to throw tea parties, occupy Wall Street, and, eventually, elect Donald Trump, the man who swore to buck the elites.

-David L. Bahnsen’s book offers a corrective to this unfortunately popular narrative.
-Because he is a clear-eyed analyst, he does not lay the causality for American problems at the feet of an amorphous group of bogeymen.
+David L. Bahnsen’s book offers a corrective to this narrative.
+He does not lay the causality for American problems at the feet of an amorphous group of bogeymen.
 Instead, surveying the insecurities afoot around the world, he identifies “a cultural decline of thoughtful interconnected consideration, morality, integrity, and personal responsibility” as the source of our social woes.
 He contends that a decline in thought and behavior here at home has more to do with our economic and political problems than does any hidden coalition of powerful puppet masters.

 Resuscitating the old but oft-forgotten insight that human beings are moral agents, Bahnsen argues that many Americans have disclaimed any responsibility for their own predicaments.
 Instead of seizing the reins of their own lives, they wait for someone else to fix things, fulminating at others all the while, indulging a “cultural addiction to blame.”